melody-curriculum/computational-thinking/README.md

 *After this lesson, you will be able to:*

 - Gain an overview of what computational thinking means.
-- Explain different practices of computational thinking.
+- Explain different practices of computational thinking and how they relate to computers.
-- Explain what it means to think like a programmer.
-- Practice programmatic thinking by writing pseudo-code.
+- Explain the importance of decomposition, pattern recognition, abstraction, and algorithms.

 ### STUDENT PRE-WORK
 *Before this lesson, you should:*